Military history of Canada: Conflicts during the Fraser Canyon Gold Rush

-The influx of gold prospectors into the Fraser Canyon during the Fraser Gold Rush led to several conflicts between prospectors and local First Nations.
-The Fraser Canyon War in 1858 saw the Nlaka'pamux and prospectors clash at the start of the gold rush.
-The Nlaka'pamux attacked several newly arrived American prospectors in defence of their territory, prompting the prospectors to form military companies to carry out reprisals.
-Responding to the violence, the British formed the colony of British Columbia on August 2 and sent gunboats to the Fraser River to reestablish order.
-However, as British military capabilities in the region were limited, they were unable to quickly assert control, leading to open conflict on August 9.
-A truce was brokered on 21 August, and the arrival of a British contingent by month's end stabilized the area.
-Around 36 Nlakaʼpamux, including five chiefs, died during the conflict.
+The influx of prospectors into the Fraser Canyon during the Fraser Gold Rush led to conflicts between miners and local First Nations.
+In 1858, the Fraser Canyon War began when the Nlaka'pamux attacked newly arrived prospectors in defence of their territory.
+The prospectors, largely newly arrived Americans, responded by forming armed companies and carrying out reprisals.
+Responding to the violence, the British established the colony of British Columbia on August 2 and dispatched gunboats to the Fraser River to enforce order.
+However, its limited military capacity in that region delayed the restoration of order, and open conflict continued until a truce was reached on August 21.
+The arrival of British forces later that month stabilized the region.
+Approximately 36 Nlakaʼpamux, including five chiefs, were killed.

-The Chilcotin War was another conflict that broke out in the area in April 1864, when the Tsilhqot'in killed 21 prospectors and construction workers who crossed into their territory.
-The attacks sparked a month-long armed standoff in the British Columbia Interior, after a group predominantly made up of American prospectors marched from the colonial capital of New Westminster to quell the resistance in the Crown's name.
-The conflict ended with the mistaken arrest of a Tsilhqot'in peace delegation.
-Six delegates were convicted and hanged for murder, despite the Tsilhqot'in maintaining its actions were an act of war rather than murder.
-In 2018, the Canadian government exonerated the six individuals and issued an apology to the Tsilhqot'in, recognizing "that they acted in accordance with their laws and traditions" for war.
+The Chilcotin War erupted in April 1864 after the Tsilhqot'in killed 21 prospectors and construction workers who entered their territory.
+The killings led to a month-long armed standoff in the British Columbia Interior, as a force largely made up of American prospectors marched from New Westminster against the Tsilhqot'in.
+The conflict ended with the arrest of a Tsilhqot'in peace delegation under false pretenses.
+Six delegates were convicted and hanged for murder, despite Tsilhqot'in claims that the killings were acts of war.
+In 2018, the Canadian government exonerated the six men and issued an apology, acknowledging that they acted in accordance with Tsilhqot'in law and tradition.